Packaging Matters: 3 Purchasing Behavior Statistics Everyone Should Care About

 People aren’t going to try something if they don’t even know that it exists.
 Product packaging is important in initially catching the eyes of a prospective customer.
 Furthermore, the packaging also needs to stand out from the crowd.
 People enjoy trying something new and different.
 And while many purchases are happening online, many consumers still visit brick-and-mortar stores to try new products and new brands before committing to making a purchase.

-Well-designed packaging that tells a story and grabs the attention of consumers is key in delivering your brand value and acquiring more customers.
+Well-designed value added packaging that tells a story and grabs the attention of consumers is key in delivering your brand value and acquiring more customers.

 Why Packaging Matters Reason #2 – Customer Retention is Dependent on Packaging